 A single Broadside convertible was constructed from a surplus Lynx bodyshell during the autumn of 1979, and work progressed on the programme until late 1980 when Sir Micheal Edwardes abruptly shut Canley, ending Triumph production.

-Moving Broadside, a recent visit to Gaydon allowed the author to view the surviving convertible prototype alongside the final production TR7.
+Moving Broadside, a recent visit to Gaydon allowed this author to view the surviving Broadside prototype alongside the final production TR7.
 In his fine piece, Robertas suggests the TR7’s wheelbase was too short.
 Broadside does address this; the extra length benefiting interior space, although given the TR7’s cabin was generally well received by critic and customer alike, this seems to be something of a non-issue.

 The addition of a rollover T-bar seems well handled and would have offered a visual link to the well-loved Stag, but the Lynx-inspired bodyside scallops lend the car a flaccid appearance.
 This wouldn’t have been the end of the world had the angular tail harmonised with the more curvaceous front end.
 It doesn’t.
 Worse still, the revised rear styling creates a visual illusion of being wider aft of the rear wheels at a point where the TR7 gently tapers in plan.
 All of which lends Broadside the appearance of a poorly executed cut and shut job.

-By comparison, the TR7 is a masterclass.
+By comparison, the production TR7 is a masterclass.
 In convertible form especially, its a far more accomplished shape than its many detractors would give it credit for.
 Its proportions, stance and graphics are far more expertly handled and still feel remarkably contemporary.
-In just about every measurable and subjective sense, the TR7 is a superior design and next to it (even allowing for the fact that it’s a prototype) Broadside has the appearance of a kit car.
+In just about every measurable and subjective sense, the TR7 is a superior design and next to it (even allowing for the fact that it’s a prototype) Broadside has (to these eyes at least) the appearance of a kit car.

 While researching this piece, I discovered this lost concept, courtesy of the TR8 Archive.
 I’d always believed Triumph missed a trick in not softening the original fixed-head TR7’s canopy by adding a pair of XJ-S style sail panels.
 Seems they actually did, Triumph stylists creating this quarter scale model, although it’s not entirely clear when.
 Electing not to give it the full-Sayer treatment, they adopted Maserati Merak style ‘flying buttresses’, incorporating a removable Targa top.
 It needed more finessing, but the effect had merit without losing too much of Harris Mann’s styling intent.